Call Us Today! (888) 691-3821

 Initial Consultation

-Your initial consultation provides an opportunity for you to ask questions and learn more about hearing loss and hearing care while we learn more about the issues causing your concern.
+The initial consultation with your hearing expert provides an opportunity for you to ask questions and learn more about hearing loss and hearing care while we learn more about the issues causing your concern.
 We start off with a conversation about your family history, your occupation, hobbies, and common activities you enjoy as well as your medical history and the medications you take.

 Through this conversation, we learn about environmental, genetic, medical, and lifestyle activities that have the potential to contribute to hearing loss.
 Bringing along someone close to you for this consultation can be helpful for filling in information you might leave out.